andyzeng/3dmatch-toolbox/README.md

  * Alternative: See [Matlab/CUDA code](https://github.com/andyzeng/3dmatch-toolbox/blob/master/deprecated/pointCloud2AccTDF.m) which computes accurate TDF values but is very slow.
  * Alternative: See [Matlab code](https://github.com/andyzeng/3dmatch-toolbox/blob/master/evaluation/model-fitting-apc/pointCloud2TDF.m) which also computes accurate TDF values, but works standalone on Matlab.
 Usually runs without memory problems if your point cloud is small.

-0. Mesh to TDF voxel grid (using distance transform of mesh surface with [GAPS](https://github.com/tomfunkhouser/gaps))
+0. Mesh to TDF voxel grid (using distance transform of mesh surface with [GAPS](https://github.com/tomfunkhouser/gaps)).
+Note that a version of GAPS is already included in this repository.
  * Instructions on installing GAPS and converting a sample mesh (.off file) into a voxel grid (binary .raw file of floats):

 	```shell